amisean/bobo-the-robo/README.md

 # Bobo the Robo: TWIP Robot with Arduino

-This repository contains the documentation developed as part of a university project.
+This repository contains the documentation of a university project.